ndau/commands/README.md

 ### Custom genesis configuration

 To create a custom configuration (usually to replicate a testnet or mainnet configuration), do the following **before** running `./bin/run.sh` for the first time.
 If you're already running with the default pre-installed configuration, remove the `~/.localnet` directory first.

-1. Set up custom genesis files: (Optional)

-    - Create the directory `~/.localnet/genesis_files`
+1. Create the directory `~/.localnet/genesis_files`
-    - Create the configuration files in your `~/.localnet/genesis_files/` directory:
+2. Create the default configuration files in your `~/.localnet/genesis_files/` directory:

     `go run $GOPATH/src/github.com/oneiro-ndev/commands/cmd/generate \
        -g ~/.localnet/genesis_files/system_vars.toml \
        -a ~/.localnet/genesis_files/system_accounts.toml`

+3. Edit those files as desired for a custom configuration

 ### Running